jistjoalal/resource-share/README.md

 - <s>upvote/visited ranking</s>
 - <s>users can view list of favorited resources</s>
   - <s>separate page (private)?</s>
-  - "un-favorite button" shows right one depending on fav status
+  - <s>"un-favorite button" shows right one depending on fav status</s>
 - users can view list of authored resources
   - total the score for a "user karma"